-When hiring vendors to design publications, be sure to let them know that as part of the final deliverables, we need:
+When hiring external designers, be sure to let them know that as part of the final deliverables, we need:

 - All design files, such as the InDesign file and all fonts, photos, etc. used in the document.